Build a Career as a Clinical Herbalist

 At the end of the Clinical program, there’s one more exam, and then we have two mentorship tracks to support you as you start your practice.

 The Clinical Mentorship, which meets every two weeks live by web conference, is where we go over your case files together in small groups.
 You’ll get our feedback, feedback from your peers, and you’ll get to share your ideas on their cases too.
 This means your mentorship time exponentially expands your exposure to different types of cases.
 Plus, because we’re working in small groups, you’re building community so that you have a network of support as you move into your career as a practicing herbalist.
+This work is done in small groups via video conference: you don’t have to be local to Boston to participate!

 We also have a Business Mentorship track, which covers everything you need to start your practice or herbal business – getting registered, building your website, getting all the technical stuff in place, building your newsletter, learning GMP if you want to make products, finding an office space if you plan to do in-person work, even getting your marketing started.